 SHOW PROCESSLIST, find the I/O and SQL threads and check their

 Statecolumn to see what they display.
-See Section 5.2, “Replication Implementation Details”.
-If the I/O thread state says
+See Section 5.3, “Replication Threads”.
+If the replication I/O thread state says

 Connecting to master, check the following: